How many pieces in your wardrobe have rarely–or even never–seen the light of day?

 Nine out of ten times, do you find yourself reaching for the same clothes, leaving the majority collecting dust at the back?
 If this sounds familiar, you’re not alone.
-A 2018 study across 20 countries found that the average person doesn’t wear at least 50% of their wardrobe; it’s even higher in the USA at 88%, and 73% in the UK.
+A 2018 study across 20 countries found that the average person doesn’t wear at least 50 percent of their wardrobe; it’s even higher in the USA at 88 percent and 73 percent in the UK.

 There are certainly instances where you’ve bought something only to later wonder what on earth you were thinking.
 If you’re like me, this can often happen on holiday when you’re wearing your vacation goggles: that cowboy hat looked amazing on the ranch, but now that you’re back home, you look ridiculous!

 But one of the leading reasons we don’t wear our clothes is because we don’t know how or where to wear them.
 Perhaps you’ve bought something that’s a bit different and you’re worried others might not like it?
 Or you’ve spent more than usual and you feel you have to save it for ‘best’?

 Whatever the excuse, what it often boils down to is a lack of confidence.